michaelaferguson/CommonPlaceBook.md/January 21-27.md

-I'm currently reading Steinbeck's *East of Eden* for the first time as an independent pleasure read.
-I enjoy Steinbeck's conversational storytelling and I'll use this space to document some of the sentences I find most striking.
+# I'm currently reading Steinbeck's *East of Eden* for the first time as an independent pleasure read.
+I enjoy Steinbeck's conversational storytelling and I'll use this space to document some of the sentences I find most striking. #

-- "[they] were mountains full of sun and loveliness and a kind of invitation, so that you wanted to climb into their warm foothills almost as you want tot climb into the lap of a beloved mother."
+- "...[they] were mountains full of sun and loveliness and a kind of invitation, so that you wanted to climb into their warm foothills almost as you want tot climb into the lap of a beloved mother."

 - "And that energy which had made him wild now made him thoughtful."